The costs for prescription eyeglasses in Barcelona were less than if I had bought the same glasses in the United States.

 Multiopticas offers three kinds of progressive lenses – good, better, and best.
 You get what you pay for here.
 The peripheral vision on the good lenses is somewhat blurry; it’s a little less blurry on the sides with the better lenses; it’s only blurry on the extreme edges of the best lenses.

-I bought the “best” lenses back in Mexico, and difference is noticeable, of course.
+Back in Mexico, I bought the “best” lenses, and difference is noticeable, of course.
 It was the only time I’ve ever had the ‘best’ lens.
 Most of the time I’ve had the “better” lenses, so I’m satisfied with what I ordered — the world looks amazing in my new shades and specs!

 Eyeglasses in Mexico were less expensive when you consider I basically spent $310 for a single pair of the “best” progressive lenses and also an ophthalmology exam.
-But hey – I’m in Europe now, and I did not expect my dollar to go as far in Europe as it did in Mexico.
+But hey – I did not expect my dollar to go as far in Europe as it did in Mexico.